xorrior/poseidon/README.md

 Golang Apfell Agent

 Find the latest version of Poseidon in the Apfell framework here: https://github.com/its-a-feature/Apfell

+I owe a huge thanks to @djhohnstein for his help with this project.
 ## Build Instructions

 Fill out the `profile.go` file with your C2 Listener information.